ROCm/Tensile/docs/src/reference/environment-variables.rst

 Environment variables
 ********************************************************************

-This document lists the environment variables that enable testing, debugging, and experimental features for Tensile clients and applications.
+This topic lists the environment variables that enable testing, debugging, and experimental features for Tensile clients and applications.

 .. list-table:: Environment variables
   :header-rows: 1